Keiser M3 Plus Spin Bike Review

 The last con is much more of a subjective item, and that's price.
 This is an expensive piece of equipment and it will wholly depend on what you want and need in an indoor cycle trainer.
 Some people complain it's far too much money and others say you get exactly what you pay for.
 Have a clear idea of what you want in your head, and if this bike doesn't fit that, get something else.

-If you’re not in the market to spend a ton of money and just want a machine that will work for now, check out some other options.
-But if you want a professional, sturdy, durable, smooth-riding, low maintenance, super quiet cycle trainer with all the tracking capabilities you could ask for, get the Keiser M3 with the computer.
+If you're not in the market to spend a ton of money and just want a machine that will work for now, check out some other options.
+But if you want a professional, sturdy, durable, smooth-riding, low maintenance, super quiet cycle trainer with all the tracking capabilities you could ask for, get the Keiser M3 Spin Bike with the computer.
 It truly is a top-of-the-line, best-on-the-market type of investment.
+If you want an option where you can work and bike, check out under the desk bike reviews article.